conradludgate/vscode-rust-playground/README.md

 ## Example

-One command will open up a new playground.
-On the left would be your playground code, on the right is the playground output.
-When you save the code, you will see the output from the playground on the right hand side automatically update
+Use the command to create a new rust playground.
+Adjust the newly created terminals to your liking.
+Save the open file and watch it output in the terminal

 ![Video demonstrating the extension](images/example.gif)